 if he/she ceases to be a charity trustee; or

 if he/she gives to the organisation a notice of resignation from that office, signed by him/her.

+In exceptional circumstances, and only if it is deemed necessary and in the best interests of SOoSCC, the period for which any office-bearer shall serve under clauses 70 and 72 may be extended by a maximum period of one year.

+Remuneration of office bearers

+The chair, vice chair, secretary and treasurer shall receive the same benefit in terms of fee discount as staff members.
+This is to compensate the office bearers for the time required to fulfil their duties.

 Powers of board

 Except where this constitution states otherwise, the organisation (and its assets and operations) will be managed by the board; and the board may exercise all the powers of the organisation.